CNimmo16/nextpilot/README.md

 ## Preprocessing

 1. Create a file called `.env`, and fill it with the GITHUB_TOKEN variable - `GITHUB_TOKEN=<your-token>` - replacing your token with a personal access token created through Github.
-2. With the virtual env activated, run `python -m bin.preprocess` to run a script which downloads training data via the Github API.
+2. With the virtual env activated, run `python -m bin.preprocess` to run a script which downloads training data via the Github API to the `data/nextjs_repos` folder.

 ## Training